-Currently, dataset quality is often assessed using descriptive and qualitative methods, which often lack systematic procedures.\cite{chen_review_2014, lewis2023electronic,ozonze_automating_2023} The Observational Health Data Sciences and Informatics' (OHDSI) data quality assessment tool addresses some challenges,\cite{blacketer_increasing_2021} but it does not evaluate dataset suitability for specific research question and is limited to OMOP Common Data Model.

-Although existing solutions address certain aspects of data quality and evaluation metrics, key concerns remain, particularly those stemming from regional differences in health policies and financial incentives.
-These variations influence clinical decisions, documentation, treatment approaches and disease diagnosis, introducing inconsistencies in data quality and population characteristics.\cite{you_ranitidine_2023, uphoff_variations_2017, van_vliet-ostaptchouk_prevalence_2014, rohr_estimating_2020, van_spronsen_phenylketonuria_2021} Different regions often include subpopulations with distinct genetic dispositions, such as Ashkenazi Jewish women in Israel, who have elevated BRCA mutation prevalence.\cite{frey_breast_2024} Addressing these context-dependent challenges requires data quality assessment methods that account for data in the context of its intended use and conditions of interest.\cite{Fadlallah_contextAware_2023}

-In this work, we propose a novel method for medical data quality evaluation by adapting unit testing principles originating in software engineering for use in data science workflows.
-The \mdp{} approach, implemented through the Medical Data Pecking Tool (\mdpt{}), uses an LLM to automatically generate unit tests tailored to the target population and dataset.
-Analogous to selective pecking behavior in birds, \mdp{} scans structured health records to identify relevant data fields, flag inconsistencies, and exclude extraneous content.
-It applies the generated tests to the data, identifies potential issues, and reports untested fields to quantify test coverage.
+Building on these capabilities, we introduce the \mdp{} approach.
+We propose \mdp{} to add systematic semantic auditing to complement existing data validation tools.
+While \mdp{} can perform baseline structural checks, its primary utility is the identification of Semantic Gaps - instances where data maintains structural validity yet lacks epidemiological consistency.
+We demonstrate this approach through a reference implementation that utilizes LLMs to dynamically generate unit tests tailored to the target population and dataset.
+Analogously to selective pecking behavior in birds, \mdp{} scans structured health records to identify relevant data fields, flag inconsistencies, and exclude extraneous content.
+It applies the generated tests to the data, identifies potential issues, and reports untested fields to quantify the coverage of the test suite.